Friedrich Weyerhäuser: Biography

 Friedrich was one of 11 children of Johann Weyerhäuser and his wife.
 The family supported itself by working a 15 acre farm and a 3 acre vineyard near Nieder-Saulheim in the independent Grand Duchy of Hesse.
-Friedrich started attending the Lutheran school at Nieder-Saulheim when he was 6, and at 8 began helping on the farm.
+Friedrich started attending the Lutheran school at Nieder-Saulheim when he was 6, and at age 8 began helping on the farm.
 When he was 12, his father died, and Friedrich had to give up most of his studies to help out on the farm.
-The Revolutions of 1848 in Germany prompted several members of his family to emigrate to western Pennsylvania in the United States.
-They sent back glowing letters describing the conditions they found.
+The Revolutions of 1848 in Germany prompted several members of his family to emigrate as Forty-Eighters to western Pennsylvania in the United States.
+They sent back glowing letters describing the conditions and opportunities they found in America.

 In 1852, at the age of 17, Weyerhäuser emigrated with a group of his family from Hesse to the United States.
 They landed in New York City in July and proceeded to Pennsylvania, settling at North East.
 Frederick went to work for an earlier immigrant in a brewery.
 After two years, he abandoned the brewing business, because, as he put it, he felt that a brewer "often becomes his own best customer."
 He then worked on a farm for a year.